magento/devdocs/guides/v2.3/ui_comp_guide/components/ui-wysiwyg.md

 * `tinymceFocus` - fires when the editor is focused
 * `tinymceBlur` - fires when the editor is blurred
 * `tinymceChange` - fires when undo level is added to the editor
-* `wysiwygEditorInitialized` - fies when the WYSIWYG editor is initialized
+* `wysiwygEditorInitialized` - fires when the WYSIWYG editor is initialized

 ## Add a default editor